bitnami-labs/sealed-secrets/README.md

 NOTE: you need the second statement only if you ever installed sealed-secrets older than version 0.9.x on your cluster.

-NOTE: This file will contains the controller's public + private keys and should be kept omg-safe!
+NOTE: This file will contain the controller's public + private keys and should be kept omg-safe!

 To restore from a backup after some disaster, just put that secrets back before starting the controller - or if the controller was already started, replace the newly-created secrets and restart the controller: